toinsson/pyrealsense/docs/readme.rst

     d = np.linspace(0, 1000, 480*640, dtype=np.uint16)
     pc = offline.deproject_depth(d)

-The module ``offline`` allows storing the rs\_intrinsics and depth\_scale of a device to disk, by default in the home directory in the file ``.pyrealsense``.
+The module ``offline`` can store the rs\_intrinsics and depth\_scale of a device to disk by default in the user's home directory in the file ``.pyrealsense``.
 This can later be loaded and used to deproject depth data into pointcloud, which is useful to store raw video file and save some disk memory.

 Examples
 --------

-There are 3 examples using different visualisation technology: - still color with `matplotlib <http://matplotlib.org/>`__ - color and depth stream with `opencv <http://opencv.org/>`__ - pointcloud stream with `VTK <http://www.vtk.org/>`__
+There are 3 examples using different visualisation technologies: - still color with `matplotlib <http://matplotlib.org/>`__ - color and depth stream with `opencv <http://opencv.org/>`__ - pointcloud stream with `VTK <http://www.vtk.org/>`__